They say…

 First sold beer: December 2018

-: Torrens Street EC1V 1NG (Islington)
+Islington: Torrens Street EC1V 1NG (Islington)

 First sold beer: October 2014

-Brewing suspended: September 2022, unlikely to resume until at least 2024
+suspended: September 2022, unlikely to resume until at least 2025

-The first Brewhouse and Kitchen opened around the corner from Angel station in October 2014, with South African-born Pete Hughes, now the head brewer for the whole group, in charge of the former Botanist 4 hl brewhouse.
+The first Brewhouse and Kitchen opened around the corner from Angel station in October 2014, with South African-born Pete Hughes, later the head brewer for the whole group, in charge of the former Botanist 4 hl brewhouse.
 The facilities here were later upgraded to a new 5 hl copper kit, with the original donated to Ignition brewery.

 A second branch, with the 8 hl kit from the Lamb, opened in a former tramshed just off Highbury Corner the following year.
-After some years, a third London branch opened next door to Hoxton station in July 2018, in a former cocktail bar occupying three arches of the London Overground viaduct, one containing a new 4 hl copper brewhouse which wasn’t active until a few months later.
+After some years, a third branch opened next door to Hoxton station in July 2018, in a former cocktail occupying three arches of the Overground viaduct, one containing a new 4 hl copper brewhouse which wasn’t active until a few months later.

 There are also now around 20 branches in other parts of the UK.
 All branches brew beer for cask, keg and minicask, mainly sold on their own sites under names with local themes, though there’s some sharing of supplies between sites.
 The Highbury branch additionally dispenses beer direct from conditioning tanks.
 The exact recipes vary from site to site, within a common template.

-Updated 18 December 2023
+Updated 18 October 2024.

 Leave a Reply